 Lancaster is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 59,339 people and 31 constituent neighborhoods, Lancaster is the eighth largest community in Pennsylvania.
-Lancaster has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Lancaster has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Lancaster isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lancaster are a mix of both white- and blue-collar jobs.
+Lancaster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lancaster is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lancaster who work in office and administrative support (12.29%), food service (9.63%), and sales jobs (8.81%).

 The education level of Lancaster citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.54% of adults 25 and older in Lancaster have a college degree.